I love learning. I want to know everything.

 And I’ll call that a win.

-“Rather than learn this thing, I shall publicly deride it, and adopt an air of smug superiority to shame its participants.”↩
+“Rather than learn this thing, I shall publicly deride it and adopt an air of smug superiority to shame its participants, because I don’t want to do stuff and learning is hard.”↩

 This is the stage I’m currently in for roughly 99% of everything there is to know.
 It’s on my bucket list to get that number down to 98% before I die.↩